 Once you submit your application, you should learn if you’ve been approved in under ten minutes.
 The time it takes for funds to reach your checking account depends on the size of your credit line.
 For credit lines under $200,000, you could have funds in your account in a matter of hours.
-If your line of credit is over $200,000, it could take up to three business days for funds to reach your account.
+If your credit line is over $200,000, it could take up to three business days for funds to reach your account.

-What is the Minimum Loan I Can Take Out?
+What Is the Minimum Loan I Can Take Out?